Mayank RSS

 Tooltips are very different from normal components in a few ways:

 All of this means it’s okay to require JavaScript for once.
-We still won’t use shadow DOM because we want our tooltips to be styleable and accessible.

 There are quite a few accessibility considerations and UX details that go into making a good tooltip.
 Ultimately this post is just a starting point to determine if this goal is achievable with web components.
 In a real application, you’d want to get feedback from your users and make adjustments accordingly.

-If you only care about the code, you can find a link at the end alongside the demo.
+If you only care about the code, you can find a link at the end, alongside the demo.

 Desired API